The Best European Country to Start a Business According to Your Profile

 How to Open a Business in Latvia

-Latvia is just at the side of the before-mentioned Lithuania, and as the neighbor, is an interesting destination for entrepreneurs.
+Latvia is just at the side of the before-mentioned Lithuania, and as the neighbor, is an interesting destination for entrepreneurs and for starting a business in Europe as a foreigner.

-Ranking at the Ease at Doing Business Index: 19th
+Ranking at the Ease of Doing Business Index: 19th

 Minimum Investment: €50,000 if the company turnover is less than €10 million a year.
-The investment will need to be double if the company earns more than that.
+The investment will need to be doubled if the company earns more than that.

 Pros of Opening a Business in Latvia